Your guide to the best Gdansk day trips for history, hiking, and culture in East Pomerania!

 4. Lawendowa Osada – Lavender Farm

-Indeed Barbara offers workshops like proceeding lavender, and cooking workshops but also workshops about women’s empowerment.
+Indeed, Barbara offers workshops like proceeding lavender and cooking workshops but also workshops about women’s empowerment.

 The offer of Lawendowa Osada is completed by the wellness and spa facilities.
-There’s a salt cave onsite with salt from the Adriatic sea, a jacuzzi located at the edge of the forest, a sauna and a swimming pool.
+There’s a salt cave onsite with salt from the Adriatic Sea, a jacuzzi located at the edge of the forest, a sauna, and a swimming pool.

-The most surprising attraction is however the astronomical observer (!!) with a massive telescope.
+The most surprising attraction is, however, the astronomical observer (!!) with a massive telescope.
 Bartosz will be pleased to give you a short introduction to the Polish starry sky.

 While this is one of the best day trips from Gdansk, I highly recommend spending at least 1 night if you can.
-This way you get to enjoy what the Lavender Farm has to offer to the fullest and live the slow life for some time.

-Book here your tour to Kashubian Switzerland
+Book your tour to Kashubian Switzerland

 Lawendowa Osada